JimDesu/basis-lang/spec.md

 The block markers `@` and `@!` (§3.13) are not signature shapes — they introduce bodies, not methods, and do not appear in this table.

-The table is restated from §3.10 here in the context of the R1 and R2 rules of §6.7, which apply uniformly across the table.
+This table is the single home for the per-shape receiver-mode restrictions; §3.10 introduces the surface and points here.
+It is stated in the context of the R1 and R2 rules of §6.7, which apply uniformly across the table.
 R1 holds for every row: every receiver, regardless of mode or shape, is initialized at the call site.
 R2 holds per-mode: a CREATE receiver carries the write-once obligation, an UPDATE receiver carries no obligation, a READ receiver carries the transitive READ contract, and a DISPOSE receiver is consumed — initialized at the call site (R1) and left `uninit` on return (§7.22).

 ### 6.9 Idiomatic Uses by Mode